cvzi/telegram-bot-cloudflare/README.md

 A minimal example of a Telegram Bot running on a Cloudflare Worker.

+This branch is licensed under GPL v3 or later.
+Check the other branches for different licenses.

 ## Setup:

 1. Get your new bot token from [@BotFather](https://t.me/botfather): https://core.telegram.org/bots#6-botfather